binalogue/laravel-boilerplate/README.md

 2. Add the necessary presets:

+   - [apache](./.presets/apache/README.md) - Allows you to use Apache instead of nginx.
    - [ngrok](./.presets/ngrok/README.md) - Allows you to expose a web server running on your local machine to the internet, with HTTPS support.
-   - [nova](./.presets/nova/README.md) - Nova is a beautifully designed administration panel for Laravel.
+   - [nova](./.presets/nova/README.md) - Allows you to use Nova as administration panel for Laravel.

 3. Build the project: